mpv-player/mpv/DOCS/interface-changes.rst

       internal counter that remembered the current position.
     - remove deprecated ao/vo auto profiles.
 Consider using scripts like auto-profiles.lua instead.
+    - --[c]scale-[w]param[1|2] and --tone-mapping-param now accept "default", and if set to that value, reading them as property will also return "default", instead of float nan as in previous versions
  --- mpv 0.28.0 ---
     - rename --hwdec=mediacodec option to mediacodec-copy, to reflect conventions followed by other hardware video decoding APIs